List of machinima festivals: Machinima Expo

-2002 Machinima Film Festival
+Machinima Film Festival

 On July 17, 2002, the first Machinima Film Festival, sponsored by NVIDIA, was held as part of QuakeCon 2002.
 However, according to David Stellmack of TG Daily, the larger QuakeCon event seemed to overshadow the festival, which was "not very well attended".

-2003 Machinima Film Festival

-2005 Machinima Film Festival

 The 2005 Machinima Film Festival was held on November 12, 2005 at the American Museum of the Moving Image in Astoria, New York.

-2006 Machinima Festival

-Machinima Festival Europe 2007

 The first Machinima Festival Europe was held in Leicester on 12–14 October 2007.
 The festival was hosted by De Montfort University’s Institute of Creative Technologies (IOCT), and supported by the AMAS.